 Medical therapeutics and diagnostics is a hotbed of innovation.
-Here, companies with proprietary core technology tap the expertise of our Motion Solutions team to field products that can improve patient outcomes and save lives.
+Here, companies with proprietary core technology tap the expertise of our Motion Solutions team to engineer medical devices and robotic equipment that can improve patient outcomes and save lives.
 We work with organizations at a variety of levels, depending upon their needs.
 In some cases, we collaborate closely, meeting on a weekly basis to share design advances, test results, and prototypes.
 In others, we may re-engineer an existing product to boost manufacturability or decrease costs.
-Our focus is always on addressing client needs, providing the services and expertise that will help them most quickly achieve their goals.
+Our focus with our medical device engineering is always on addressing client needs, providing the services and expertise that will help them most quickly achieve their goals.

 The MOSO Advantage

-Motion Solutions has decades of experience in the development and manufacture of motion systems for medical devices.
+Motion Solutions has decades of experience in the development of motion systems for medical devices through the design, prototype, and build stages.
 We understand that patient safety is paramount.
 As a result, our team has well-defined processes for risk analysis, safety analysis, and failure-mode-effects analysis (FMEA).

 Over the years, we have worked on hundreds of devices and systems.
 Although we approach each new project as unique, we are also able to apply the tools and techniques developed for previous efforts.
-A detailed five-step process guides our engineering projects.
+A detailed five-step process guides our medical device engineering projects, from design, to prototype, to final build.
 This provides a clear framework for gathering customer input and delivering on expectations.
 We apply integrated design principles to ensure that our electrical, mechanical, and software teams reach a solution as efficiently as possible.

 Microtomes, precision devices for thin sectioning tissue samples, play a crucial role in biopsies.
 They produce 5 µm to 30 µm thick slices of tissues ranging from skin to cartilage to bone.
-Over the past 15 years, we have built an array of microtomes.
+Over the past 15 years, our medical device engineering and robotics experts have built an array of microtomes.
 One of the things we’ve discovered is that the devices need to be extremely rigid in order to avoid introducing ridges or waves in the tissue sample that might create image artifacts.
 By starting with linear guides based on crossed-roller bearings and optimizing the structure for maximum stiffness, we have developed a baseline microtome design.
 This starting point makes the process both faster and less expensive for the customer.